sulth/TriassicSolutions/README.md

 The tool is developed to analyze the Model accuracy .
 The images along with their labels are selected and sent for checking.

-The tool offers the advantage over detect net by analyzing multiple images and labels without interruption.
+The tool offers the advantage over detectNet by analyzing multiple images and labels without interruption.
 The tool was checked  with 20000 images and produced the results within a limited span of time.
 The Output folder will contain  a spreadsheet of files with error, The response of various classes in .txt in format.

 PREREQUISITES
 Language Used-C#